 Coverage under this provision is available on an "Emergency" basis only.
 It provides benefits for covered losses resulting from injury or sickness occurring during the first 90 consecutive days of a trip outside of the province of residence, subject to the following exclusions, limitations and provisions.
 An eligible Spouse and each eligible Dependent Child is insured for the same coverage as the Member.
 In no event will coverage extend beyond age 80.

-When injuries or sickness result in emergency Hospital confinement or require Emergency medical or therapeutic services as listed below, benefits will be paid to a maximum of $5,000,000.00 for Members up to age 70, $1,000,000 for Members ages 70 to 74 and $500,000 for Members ages 75 to 80, for the actual expenses incurred outside the province of residence, that exceed the amount which is payable with respect to such expenses under any government hospitalization or medical care plan in Canada, or if an Insured Person is not covered under any such plan, to the extent they exceed any amount which would be payable with respect to such expenses under the government hospitalization or medical care plan if he or she were covered under any such plan.
+When injuries or sickness result in emergency Hospital confinement or require Emergency medical or therapeutic services as listed below, benefits will be paid to a lifetime maximum of $5,000,000 for Members under age 75, and $1,000,000 for Members ages 75 to 80, for the actual expenses incurred outside the province of residence, that exceed the amount which is payable with respect to such expenses under any government hospitalization or medical care plan in Canada, or if an Insured Person is not covered under any such plan, to the extent they exceed any amount which would be payable with respect to such expenses under the government hospitalization or medical care plan if he or she were covered under any such plan.

 If you are confined as a resident inpatient in a Hospital, reimbursement will include those reasonable and customary charges made by the Hospital for services rendered and supplies provided, including semi-private accommodation, to the extent that they are Medically Necessary.